jennyktvu/fqdc/docs/r_for_covid_data/2_analysis_us_covid_peak.md

 ## Goal

-According to weekly data between 2020 to 2022, we want to get to know the wave and peak of COVID in these years.
+According to weekly data between 2020 to 2022, we want to get to know the waves and peaks of COVID pandemic in these years.

 ## Download the data
 We will continue to use NCHS(National Center for Health Statistics) as our data source.